To create two-dimensional line plots, use the

 plot function, you can plot the same variables using a red dashed line.

-'r--' string is a line specification.
+'r--' is a line specification.
 Each specification can include characters for the line color, style, and marker.
 A marker is a symbol that appears at each plotted data point, such as a

 *.
 For example,